netyaroze/dotfiles/README.md

 is important for me because i tend to use it while docked.

 While some other distributions tend to have some of this working, i still find their theming ootb un-desirable and want to have control over my system from the ground up.
-If you are considering the move to arch, i strongly recommend trying out installing arch yourself first or using a distro like endeavourOS (personally found this the nicest to use).
+If you are considering the move to arch, i strongly recommend trying out installing arch yourself first or using a distro like endeavourOS (personally found this the nicest to use) or Arco (However Arco's documentation / website UX is probably the worst in the world of something trying to make something easy for users).

 Having access to AUR and great documentation are solid reasons to move over to arch based system.

 | Software | Name |